 - Increases clinical investigation requirements and manages risk to ensure patient safety

-- Reinforces surveillance and management of the entire medical device life cycle
+- Reinforces surveillance and management of the entire MD life cycle

 - Improves transparency and traceability